-Jake Baddeley Is one of the most exceptional artists in the imaginary realism genre.
+“Jake Baddeley is one of the most exceptional artists in the contemporary symbolism genre.
 His work is an evocative mix of the mystical, the profound and the absurd.
 It is classical yet surreal, contemporary yet historical.
 Jake Baddeley combines a masterful technique with provocative imagery in which he invites the viewer into a strange and magical world of his own.
-The major themes that run through his work are a sense of longing, a melancholy humour and a sensual exploration of the female form.
+The major themes that run through his work are a sense of longing, a melancholy humour and a sensual exploration of the female form.”

 The places I visit in my work are a product of my dreams, that are also bathed in this light.
 It is an emotional light, that can convey a feeling, a mood or an idea.
 It is the light of nostalgia, of a distant memory, the light of the magical garden of childhood.

 An image may come to me completed, can I hold it in my head, finish the painting before it fades?
 I don’t like to ask too many questions, to edit or filter.
 If I do, I am always left with just dust in my hands, or a less interesting painting.

 I listen to the still voice within, the intuition, for guidance.
 The thinking I leave to the viewer.
-Meaning, might sometimes be wanting, or reason obscure, but there is often a power, a luminosity in a successful work that resists all clarification, that I would never exchange for the most carefully composed idea.
+Meaning, might sometimes be wanting, or reason obscure, but there is often a power, a luminosity in a successful work that resists all clarification.
+I would never exchange that for the most carefully composed idea.